justgage/reason-todo-dojo/README.md

 You just forget the imports, and it finds it because the filename is `App.re` and `Math.re`!

 If you have more questions about this, just ask!
 It can be confusing at times.

-## Other stuff:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).